alexhude/uEmu/README.md

 ### Start

-When emulation is started, it is necessary to provide initial CPU context (see _Update CPU Context_) After that all segments from IDA database will be mapped to emulator (initialized data will be copied as well).
+Start emulation from cursor.
+It is necessary to provide initial CPU context first (see _Update CPU Context_) After that all segments from IDA database will be mapped to emulator (initialized data will be copied as well).

 ### Run